10 Useful Tips and Tricks to be More Efficient in the Kitchen

 Personally, this ‘trick’ has saved me countless hours!
 Before making a weekly meal schedule, I would always sit in front on my fully-stocked pantry, with my hands on my hips muttering to myself that I have nothing in there that I could eat.

 There were times when I would spend a good 15 minutes just going back and forth on meal ideas, at times, just giving up altogether and eating a simple and ‘pathetic’ sandwich.
-Now, on Sundays, I would sit down and use this weekly meal plan, or something similar, to jot down what I want to eat for breakfast, lunch and dinner, ahead of time.
+Now, on Sundays, I would sit down and use a weekly meal plan to jot down what I want to eat for breakfast, lunch and dinner, ahead of time.
 You wouldn’t imagine how easy it is to decide in one go what to have for the entire week!
 And it’s not set in stone, either.
 If one day, I crave something else, I can simply revise my schedule.
 This meal plan is not intended to restrict us, rather, it is meant to take the pressure from deciding what to eat every single day!